 - Physical examination by a physician

-- Background check and drug testing the first summer course.
+- Background check and drug testing

 Please contact the Respiratory Therapy program director for information and forms.